NEWS

 At IOMED, we operate a Data Space Platform powered by AI, designed to enable Data Spaces and mediate health data for secondary use, ensuring compliance with regulatory frameworks.
 As a Data Mediator, we facilitate the secure exchange of information between Data Holders and Data Users, ensuring that health data remains protected, high-quality, and interoperable.

 Through our advanced AI technology, we activate both structured and unstructured clinical data, including human-written medical records, using our Natural Language Processing (NLP) system.
 All data is standardized into the OMOP Common Data Model while remaining within hospitals' systems, thanks to our Federated Data Model.
-This interoperable and secure Data Space empowers researchers, accelerates the development of new treatments, and enables a more efficient, data-driven healthcare system—all while ensuring compliance with the highest standards of privacy and security.
+This interoperable and secure Data Space empowers researchers, accelerates the development of new treatments, and enables a more efficient, data-driven healthcare system, all while ensuring compliance with the highest standards of quality, security, and privacy.

 What´s New?